Telephony replacement: analogue and critical lines

 • critical lines are telephone lines that serve critical services, such as lift phones, alarm lines, and backup lines for college lodges.
 They can be used for inbound and outbound phone calls and will continue to work in the event of power outages or disruption to the Chorus phone system.
 They use dedicated copper wiring and network infrastructure, and have a Service Level Agreement (SLA) which means that outages should be responded to by our suppliers within 4 hours

 • analogue lines are like critical lines and use the same network infrastructure.
-The difference is that they usually provide telephony to places that 'VOIP' (Voice Over Internet Protocol) telephony couldn't easily reach at the time of installation, and that the service is not critical to life or business operations
+The difference is that they usually provide telephony to a legacy device which cannot be digital, and that service is not critical to life or business operations

 What does this mean for my college or department?